Crystal Red Shrimp (CRS) vs Corydoras Catfish: Complete Comparison (2026)

 Health and Lifespan Comparison

 Crystal Red Shrimp (CRS) has a typical lifespan of 1.5-2 years, while Corydoras Catfish lives approximately 5-10 years.
 Health profiles differ significantly between these fish.
-Crystal Red Shrimp (CRS) is predisposed to breed-specific conditions, with associated veterinary costs for monitoring and treatment.
+Crystal Red Shrimp (CRS) is predisposed to species-specific conditions, with associated veterinary costs for monitoring and treatment.
 Corydoras Catfish faces its own health challenges including Barbel Erosion, Ich (White Spot Disease), Red Blotch Disease.
 Crystal Red Shrimp (CRS) has 1 documented predispositions compared to 3 for Corydoras Catfish, though condition count alone doesn't determine overall health burden—severity and treatability matter more.
 Insurance considerations differ between the two fish based on these risk profiles.
-Prospective owners should discuss species-specific health screening with a aquatic veterinarian before making their decision.
+Prospective owners should discuss species-specific health screening with an aquatic veterinarian before making their decision.

 Best for Low-Maintenance Health